brody/brody.com-v21/src/notes/2018-08-27-learning-how-to-learn.md

 ### Brain Facts:

 - Cells of the nervous system are called neurons.
 Information from one neuron flows to another neuron across a synapse.
 Human brain has a million billion synapses.
 - Your brain creates synapses whenever you learn something new.
 Sleeping helps "update" your brain cells.
-Literally.
+Literally. { #excerpt }

 ~~